22 Day Small Guided Snorkeling Group, Exploring the Coral Triangle From Three Stunning Resorts

 You will have six nights at the Siladen Resort, using it as a home base to explore by boat different snorkel spots close by.

 Next you will be taken back to the airport in Manado, for a short flight to Labuha in South Halmahera.
 The staff from the Kusu Island Resort will then transfer you by vehicle and boat to their resort island.

 You will have seven nights at the Kusu Island Resort, exploring their amazing house reef, and taking boat rides out to close snorkel reefs.

 Next you will be shuttled by boat and vehicle back to Labuha for a quick flight to Manado, where you will spend one night at the Novotel Manado Resort, enjoy a little down time, and have a group dinner at the hotel’s restaurant.

 The next morning, you will fly from Manado to Sorong, where you will be met by the staff of the Papua Explorers Resort.
 A short vehicle ride, and a 1.5 hour boat ride will bring you to their resort for seven nights, with days filled with extraordinary Raja Ampat snorkeling.

 After your stay at Papua Explorers you will be transferred back to Sorong where you will catch your final flight to Jakarta.

 About Bunaken and the Siladen Resort

-You will be staying at the Siladen Resort for five or six nights.
+You will be staying at the Siladen Resort for six nights.
 The island is in the Bunaken National Marine Park, which offers huge biodiversity and rare and endangered animals.